-Before buying or using an agvet product, always ensure it is registered with the Australian Pesticides and Veterinary Medicines Authority (APVMA) and displays the APVMA registration number on the label.
+Before buying or using an agvet product, always ensure it is registered with the Australian Pesticides and Veterinary Medicines Authority (APVMA) and displays the APVMA or NRA registration number on the label.
 Unless exempt from the registration requirement, unregistered products are illegal and can be dangerous.

 Beware of buying from unfamiliar suppliers and always check with online and overseas sellers to ensure their products are APVMA registered before you buy them.
 If there isn’t an APVMA or NRA registration number on the label, the product is not registered.

-If there isn't an APVMA or NRA registration number on the label, then the product is not registered.
+If there isn't an APVMA or NRA registration number on the label, the product is not registered.

-You can also find out if a product is registered or has been issued a minor use permit by searching the chemicals or permits databases.
+You can also find out if a product is registered or has been issued a minor use permit by searching the permits databases.

-You can search the chemicals database by chemical type (eg herbicide, larvicide etc) to view all registered products in a particular category.
+You can search the PubCRIS database by chemical type (e.g. herbicide, larvicide etc.) to view all registered products in a particular category.
 The database lists details of each registered product including its safety and use directions.